Table of Contents

 Guitar picks don’t often stick around very long.
 Usually, it’s because they get lost, or they get worn down and become hard to use.
-That being said, if you’re careful with them, you can get some pretty serious use out of them.
+That being said, if you’re careful with them, you can get some pretty serious life out of them.

 Guitar picks last different lengths of time for many types of players.
 For the average guitarist, a pick should be expected to last between a couple of weeks and a month.